Russia as an Island: Civilizational Theory in Higher Education

 The media covering the release of the textbook mainly highlighted the crudest propagandistic clichés that found their way onto its pages, such as fanning an anti-immigrant moral panic over photographs of Muslims praying or denouncing veganism as a death cult.
 However, the textbook includes a recurring idea across topics and chapters and is already present in the introductory lines — the one of a distinct Russian civilization.
 This article will try to explain how the textbook’s authors from RANEPA (Russian Presidential Academy of the National Economy and Public Administration) employ the notion of “civilization” and the contradictions that this concept is intentionally concealing.
 Let’s have a closer look at it together.

-Civilizations and nations
+Civilizations and nation

 The theory of civilization assumes that there are several local civilizations in the world characterized by internal cohesion and destiny separate from others.
 This theory stands in opposition to the idea of a singular human civilization.
 In its origins, the theory of civilizations goes back to Nikolay Danilevsky, the Russian conservative philosopher, who called them “historical-cultural types.”
 Danilevsky contrasted Russia with the West, advocated for their fundamental discrepancy, and claimed a special messianic mission for Russian civilization.
 The authors of the textbook generally follow Danilevsky’s line of thought: initially recounting his ideas, they then transition to their own description of Russian civilization, diverging from the original source.
 They rather superficially and cursorily criticize theories of linear civilizational development, within which they include liberalism and Marxism, without making significant distinctions; they then focus on describing civilizational theory, specifically with regard to Russian civilization.